Darkelf2024/PS2-Playable-Lists-for-AetherSX2-NetherSX2/README.md

 - Which games run well
 - Whether tweaks are required
 - Which emulator behaves best for a given title
+- If any game needs retesting - Let me know and I'll be happy to retest it - No Problem!

 ---